 There are special licensing arrangements allowing you to drive larger vehicles without having to hold the higher Large Goods Vehicle (LGV) driving licence entitlement.
 Holders of a full category B (car) driving licence may drive any of the large vehicles listed below:

 - goods vehicle propelled by steam, for example; coal or wood burning engines

-- works trucks (primarily designed for use in private premises or in the immediate vicinity; for example; dumper trucks/forklift trucks)
+- works trucks (primarily designed for use in private premises or in the immediate vicinity; for example; dumper trucks/ forklift trucks)

 - industrial tractors (tractors used mainly for haulage work off the public road, the vehicle mustn't have an unladen weight exceeding 7,370kgs and have a design speed not exceeding 20mph)

-- agricultural motor vehicles which are not agricultural or forestry tractors (primarily used off the public road; for example, crop sprayer/combine harvester)
+- agricultural motor vehicles which are not agricultural or forestry tractors (primarily used off the public road; for example, crop sprayer/ combine harvester)

 - goods vehicle which isn't used on public roads or, if it is so used during any calendar week, is used only in passing from land in the occupation of a person keeping the vehicle to other land in the occupation of that person and isn't used on public roads for distances exceeding a total of 9.7 kilometres in that calendar week

-- goods vehicle, other than an agricultural motor vehicle, which is used only for purposes relating to agriculture, horticulture or forestry; that is: used on roads only in passing between different areas of land occupied by the same person; in passing between any two such areas does not travel a distance exceeding 1.5 kilometres on roads
+- goods vehicle, other than an agricultural motor vehicle, which is used only for agriculture, horticulture or forestry; that is: used on roads only in passing between different areas of land occupied by the same person; in passing between any two such areas does not travel a distance exceeding 1.5 kilometres on roads

 - goods vehicles used for no purpose other than the haulage of lifeboats and the conveyance of the necessary gear of the lifeboats which are being hauled